Frequently Asked Questions

 Should I buy a complete dog food instead of feed biscuit (mixer) and meat?

-When purchasing a complete dog food, you can be sure that your dog is getting all of the nutritional requirements it needs in terms of protein, fat, carbohydrate and fibre levels as well as the essential vitamins and minerals required (just like humans when we eat; we need a balanced diet).
-Sometimes, unless you know have all of the additional components, just feeding meat and biscuit can lead to an unbalanced diet for your dog.
-However, if you prefer to use a mixer and wet food, our range of baked mixer meals provide the perfect complement to our grain free wet complete dog foods or alternative types of wet food you choose to feed.
+When purchasing a complete dog food, not only is it convenient but you can be sure that your dog is getting all of the nutritional requirements it needs in terms of protein, fat, carbohydrate and fibre levels as well as essential vitamins and minerals (just like us when we eat; we need a balanced diet).
+Sometimes, unless you know you have all of the additional components, just feeding meat and biscuit mixer can lead to an unbalanced diet for your dog.
+However, by following our nutritionist's feed guidelines on our mixer meals you can ensure you include the correct quantity of meat/wet food (please keep in mind that these are only guidelines though - requirements can vary according to the age, breed and size of your dog).

 My dog suffers from epilepsy, can it eat any of your baked dog food?